Your family health history

 - Asking other family members what they know about the person’s health and death

 - Requesting a copy of the person’s death certificate.
 You can do this from the state health department where the person died.
 Death certificates are different in each state, but they usually include information about the person’s age, when he died and the date and cause of death.
 You have to pay a fee for each copy you request.

 - Requesting copies of the person’s medical records from providers and hospitals.
 You can get these records if you’re the person’s personal representative.
 This means that before he died, the person gave you legal permission for you to have his medical records.

 How can you use your family health history?

 Once you’ve got it, share it!
 Show it to:

-- Your health care provider at your preconception checkup or your first prenatal care appointment.
-He can use it to see what health conditions run in your family.
-This can help him figure out if you’re likely to pass these conditions to your baby during pregnancy.
+- Your provider at your preconception checkup or your first prenatal care appointment.
+Your provider uses it to see if health conditions run in your family.
+This can help him figure out if you’re likely to pass a condition to your baby during pregnancy.
 Some providers may have their own forms or use electronic tools (like a tablet) to collect family health history.
 If so, use the information you’ve gathered to fill out your provider’s form.
 And give him a copy of your form for his records.

 - Your family members.
 It’s great information for everyone in your family.
 It’s really helpful for someone who’s pregnant or thinking about getting pregnant.

 If you learn that your family has a health condition that gets passed from parent to child, you may want to see a genetic counselor.
 This is a person who is trained to help you understand about how genes, birth defects and other medical conditions run in families, and how they can affect your health and your baby's health.
-Ask your health care provider if you need help finding a genetic counselor.
-Or contact the National Society of Genetic Counselors.
+Your provider can help you find a genetic counselor, or you can contact the National Society of Genetic Counselors.